teamrabu/rabu-schedule/readme.md

-Rabu Schedule 0.5+dev
+Rabu Schedule 0.5 (cancelled)
 =================

+*Rabu Schedule is no longer under development as of February 2012.*

 Rabu Schedule helps Agile software teams improve their relationships with executives and customers.
 It creates interactive web pages for collaborating on schedule trade-offs.
 For more information, see the [Team Rabu website](http://www.teamrabu.com).

 Downloading Rabu Schedule
 -------------------------
-The latest release of Rabu [may be downloaded here](http://www.teamrabu.com/rabu.zip).
+The latest release of Rabu may be found in the `released` directory.
 Unzip the release file into a directory of your choice.

 Running Rabu Schedule